 Any business that hopes to be successful in this modern business landscape needs to have a system for managing their contracts.
-The most common choice is CLM.
+The most common choice is contract lifecycle management (CLM) software.
 Yet, 50% of CLM implementations fail.
 Why?
 Because often, buyers and vendors aren’t on the same page about expectations.

 With some vendors, implementation can be drawn out and tedious.
 But with vendors like Contractbook, implementation and onboarding are simple and easy – just ask G2.

 Because we’re so good at implementation, we know what it takes.
 Here’s how to give yourself the best chances of success and prepare for CLM implementation.

 Too often, companies will implement CLM because they’ve heard the statistics about the percent of successful businesses that use it to manage their contract processes.
 But the first thing to determine before implementing any software is figuring out what your business needs, how CLM addresses that need, and what implementation success looks like.